DonHulieo/don-patrols/README.md

 - `pedSettings.pathing.useLadders` is whether the peds can use ladders.
 - `pedSettings.pathing.avoidWater` is whether the peds avoid water.
 - `pedSettings.pathing.dropFromHeight` is whether the peds can drop from height.
+- `pedSettings.pathing.canRagdoll` is whether the peds can ragdoll from impacts.

 ## Support